Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

 - ✅ Enables large-scale NPC systems (1000+ NPCs)
 - ✅ Uses workspace.Gravity for physics consistency
 - ✅ Respects RenderConfig for rendering settings (no duplication)
-- ⚠️ Vulnerable to client-side exploits (positions)
+- ⚠️ Client has position authority (no anti-exploit validation to prevent ping false positives)
-- ⚠️ Requires extensive testing and validation
+- ⚠️ Requires extensive testing
-- ⚠️ Only suitable for non-critical NPCs
+- ⚠️ Only suitable for non-critical NPCs where position accuracy isn't gameplay-critical

 **Recommended Use Cases:**